MoonSeg3R: Monocular Online Zero-Shot Segment Anything in 3D with Reconstructive Foundation Priors: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset}.
-We conduct experiments about 3D instance segmentation on two real-world benchmark, ScanNet200~\cite{dai2017cvpr,rozenberszki2022eccv} and SceneNN~\cite{hua2016scenenn}.
+We conduct experiments on 3D instance segmentation on two real-world benchmarks, ScanNet200~\cite{dai2017cvpr,rozenberszki2022eccv} and SceneNN~\cite{hua2016scenenn}.
 ScanNet200 is an indoor dataset comprising 1513 room-level sequences, each annotated with instance-level segmentation and labels across 200 categories.
 Consistent with the compared methods, we evaluate our approach on the validation set, which includes 312 scenes.
 SceneNN contains 50 high-quality scanned scenes, in which we select 12 clean sequences for testing following previous works~\cite{tang2025onlineanyseg,embodiedsam2025iclr}.

 \textbf{Evaluation Metric}.
 We adopt Average Precision (AP) as the metric.
 We follow~\cite{yan2024cvpr,tang2025onlineanyseg} to report the results under IoU thresholds of 25\% and 50\%, and the mean AP across thresholds from 50\% to 95\%, denoted as $AP_{25}$, $AP_{50}$, and $AP$, respectively.